souzasantos-yuri/python_introduction_project/README.md

-# python_introduction_project
+# Introduction of Python with Téo Calvo, @ teomewhy.org

-learning python from scratch with @teocalvo
+First time learning python in the right way, with a nice teacher and outside the college environment.